durham-qlm/durham-qlm.github.io/join/phdrecruit.md

 <b>External scholarships</b> (the student is in competition for funding, a list of scholarships can be found <a href="https://www.durham.ac.uk/study/scholarships/postgraduate/">here</a>).<br>

 If you join a project through any of these routes your university fees will be covered, and you will receive a tax-free stipend of £20,780 per year.
 Information regarding the application process can be found <a href="https://www.durham.ac.uk/study/postgraduate/research-degrees/how-to-apply/">here</a>.
 It is also possible to self-fund, please discuss this option directly with the supervisor.<br>

-We have a selection of PhD projects available for an October 2026 start (listed below).
-If you are interested in any of these projects please contact the relevant supervisor directly, and register <a href="https://forms.office.com/e/QME9a3m98W">here</a> to attend our open day on <b>November 26th</b> (11am-4pm).
-Registration deadline 21st November.<br>

 <h2><a id="proj">Available Projects</a></h2>